New Guangxi clique: New Guangxi clique takes power

-However, because the clique had to constantly be mobilized for war, first against the Guangdong warlords, then later against the Japanese, the tax burden which they levied was far heavier than that of Lu Rongting.
+However, because the clique had to constantly be mobilized for war, first against the Guangdong warlords, then later against the Japanese, the tax burden which they levied was far heavier than that of Lu Rongting, however as time passed, and with the additional passing of economic reforms in the province the amount of taxes decreased.
 The New Guangxi Clique also taxed the opium trade.
 As was later true for Chiang Kai-shek's government, the taxes were collected via opium suppression offices, ostensibly created to destroy the trade.
 In 1932 opium income amounted to fifty million dollars, the largest source of income in the provincial budget.
+Despite the heavy taxation, the New Guangxi Clique was extremely popular, and widely accepted by the citizens of the province Introducing a series of moderately scaled land, and economic reform, and minimal amounts of deregulation being experimented with in select counties and regions.

 New Guangxi Clique and the Northern Expedition

 During the Northern Expedition, Bai Chongxi was the Chief of Staff of the National Revolutionary Army and led the Eastern Route Army which conquered Hangzhou and Shanghai in 1927.
 As garrison commander of Shanghai, Bai also took part in the purge of Communists in the National Revolutionary Army on April 12, 1927 and of the labour unions in Shanghai.